mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 '
 ```

-Limitations: i) The 'not' operator only works on the level of individual rules. ii) There is support for braces '(', ')', but that is not very useful at the moment - maybe for 'not'. iii) There is no 'or' compared to the 'and'. iv) There is no way to specify dependencies between found series such as 'same FrameOfReferenceUID'.
+Limitations: i) The 'not' operator only works on the level of individual rules. ii) There is support for braces '(', ')', but that is not very useful at the moment - maybe for 'not'. iii) There is no 'or' compared to the 'and'. iv) There is a way to specify dependencies between series with 'check' but such dependencies are not yet enforced (such as 'same FrameOfReferenceUID').

 ### Details on select as a language to specify input datasets